Moving From ‘Shangrila’

-“My watch is on my right wrist, though I am right handed.
-My left wrist must not have any electrical currents stopping the flow of energy to my heart.”
+“My watch is on my right wrist, though I am right-handed.
+And, my left wrist must not have any electrical currents stopping the flow of energy to my heart.”
 (I put my watch on my right wrist that day!)

 Here are some of the simple feng shui steps I took in my home and I think you might enjoy in yours as well.

-- Color.
-My color scheme is the same throughout my home.
+- Color: My color scheme is the same throughout my home.
 As I leave one room and enter another I feel its flow of continuity.
-Continuity provides me with the feeling of harmony.
+Continuity provides me with a feeling of harmony.
 Here are tips on picking paint colors for your home.

-- Plants.
-Every room in my home has orchids and greenery, all the same variety.
+- Plants: Every room in my home has orchids and greenery, all of the same variety.
 I have nature surrounding me.
 This gives me joy and extra oxygen!

-- Downsize.
-Feng shui says to let go of items and give to those in need.
+- Downsize: Feng shui says to let go of items and give to those in need.
 My closet is void of clutter.
-My clothes are lined up by color, casual, dressy and formal.
+My clothes are lined up by color, casual, dressy, and formal.
+I even enlisted the help of California Closets to help me bring in my clothes and items from our second home and blend them seamlessly with the ones in Chicago.
 Here are other ways you can simplify and downsize your home.

-Feng shui is a 3,000 year-old Chinese practice that continues to be popular in all cultures to this day because we are all searching for harmony.
+The practice of feng shui continues to be popular in all cultures to this day.
+I believe this is because we are all searching for harmony.
 Consider making it a part of your life so you can work to simplify your life and “simply be.”